 Hopefully, this guide has been useful and you have added at least a couple of things to your must-do list.
 Enjoy you stay in London!

-This post contains affiliate links.
+This post about London beyond the obvious contains affiliate links.
 When you make a purchase using this link it helps support Spend Life Traveling.
 This way we can continue publishing travel content for you.
 Thanks!